brstf/FList/README.md

     // Set the delay to 0, so all animations happen "instantly" filter_list.setAnimDelay( 0 );

 The `hide` function simply animates the height of the element to 0 pixels, while the `show` function animates the height to its default size using a builtin function of FList.
 The last line sets the animation delay, or the delay between animating each list element during a filter, to 0 milliseconds so all list elements animate immediately.
+See this example running [here](http://homepages.rpi.edu/~staufb/flist/example3/).